vuejs/docs/src/guide/composition-api-introduction.md

 This is our starting point, except it's not working yet because our `repositories` variable is not reactive.
 This means from a user's perspective, the repository list would remain empty.
 Let's fix that!

-### Introducing `ref`
+### Reactive Variables with `ref`

-In Vue 3.0 we can make any variable reactive anywhere we want with a new `ref` function, like this:
+In Vue 3.0 we can make any variable reactive anywhere with a new `ref` function, like this:

 ```js
 import { ref } from 'vue'